top of page

 On the west coast in County Sligo we go back in time to the Neolithic as we explore Ireland’s largest megalithic complex at Carrrowmore.
 Our guide will explain the original purpose of the monument builders, why they built them here and what beliefs these people had; food for thought as we make comparisons with our modern world.
 The isolated site of Carrowkeel has sat high in the spectacular Bricklieve Mountains for over five thousand years and looks over to the cairn of Queen Maebh.
 The thirty-minute trek to get there is well worth it!
 The panoramic views from the cairn on top are spectacular and we are able to crawl into the atmospheric chamber that has withstood the ravages of the Irish weather for five millennia, and go within!

-Saying goodbye to Sligo and the west coast we head east to connect with the energetic and spiritual centre of Eire at the Hill of Uisneach where our empassioned guide will bring the story of this land alive for us; it will be a memorable experience.
-Moving on to the old town of Kells, famous for the Book of Kells you can go in search of its five High Crosses, the locals are still looking for the fifth one!
+Saying goodbye to Sligo and the west coast we head east to connect with the energetic and spiritual centre of Eire at the Hill of Uisneach where our guide will bring the story of this land alive for us.
+Moving on to the old town of Kells, famous for the Book of Kells you can go in search of its five High Crosses; the locals are still looking for the fifth one!

 ~ Mischievious Irish humour, traditional music, storytelling, and maybe a Guinness... ~